sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

   - ~12V between any positive (+) pad and any negative (-) pad.

-  NOTE: If the battery is X volts instead of 12 volts (e.g. 10), then the multimeter will show X volts instead of 12 volts.
+Note: If the battery is X volts instead of 12 volts (e.g. 10), then the multimeter will show X volts instead of 12 volts.

 - **ONLY** if the DC voltage check passed, re-connect a battery to your drone and verify the following: